UI-inspiration/S-UI/README.md

 # S&UI Dataset

-Welcome to the **S&UI Dataset** repository, which provides semantic information extracted from mobile UI screenshots as part of our research on **Leveraging Multimodal LLM for Inspirational User Interface Analysis**.
+Welcome to the **S&UI Dataset** repository, which provides semantic information extracted from mobile UI screenshots as part of our research on **Leveraging Multimodal LLM for Inspirational User Interface Search**.

 ## Repository Structure